Fully charm tetraquark production at hadronic collisions with gluon radiation effects

-We would like to conclude this work with the following remarks.
-First, our theoretical framework is built upon the fundamental principles of QCD and systematic symmetry analysis, ensuring the rigor of both the theoretical framework and the analytical results.
-Second, by utilizing LHCb and CMS experimental data, we have for the first time constrained and extracted the non-perturbative LDMEs for X(6900).
-These results can be widely applied to other reaction processes involving X(6900).
-Third, while the current discussion is limited to S-wave states without orbital excitation, even if contributions from P-wave~\cite{Wu:2024euj} or higher partial waves need to be considered in the future, the S-wave results presented in this work should remain essential and critical for understanding these exotic hadrons.
-This is because we believe the basis expansion method based on symmetry is effective and covers these exotic states with corresponding coefficients.
-With the increasing data samples collected by the LHC, we also hope that experimental colleagues will perform more precise measurements of (differential) cross sections, rapidity and transverse momentum distributions for exotic hadrons in $J/\psi$-pair mass spectrum.
-Such efforts will provide further insights into clarifying the structural properties of these states, particularly regarding the existence of compact clustering mechanisms.
+\textit{Conclusion.} We would like to conclude this work with the following remarks.
+First, our calculation on fully charm tetraquark is built upon the fundamental principles of QCD factorization and transverse momentum resummation, ensuring the rigor of the theoretical formalism and the thoroughness of the analysis.
+Second, we have for the first time constrained the non-perturbative but universal LDME of the $X(6900)$ in a model-independent way by utilizing one LHCb data point, and based on this, the theoretically predicted ${\cal R}(P_\perp>5.2GeV)$-vale agrees with the left experimental data.
+This extraction can be also widely applied to other processes involving $X(6900)$ such as the production at electron-positron colliders.
+Third, for sufficiently large $P_\perp \gg M$, new factorization and resummation have been proposed in the literature~\cite{Kang:2014tta}, we leave this part for future work.
+Since the cross section is dominated in the small and moderate transverse momentum region, the impact on the extraction of LDMEs is negligible.
+Fourth, although theoretical studies have been conducted on the spectrum of S-wave, P-wave, and higher excited fully charm tetraquark states~\cite{Wang:2023jqs,Wu:2024euj}, the work presented in this paper will provide an important foundation for systematically studying the production and inner structure of the family of fully-charmed tetraquark states.
+The reason is that we consider the symmetry‑based basis expansion method to be effective, and after factorizing the short‑distance coefficients and the long‑distance matrix elements, the short‑distance coefficients can be calculated order by order in perturbation theory.
+With the increasing data samples collected by the LHC, we also hope that experimental colleagues will perform more precise measurements of (differential) cross sections, rapidity and transverse momentum distributions for each exotic hadron in $J/\psi$-pair mass spectrum.
+Such efforts will provide further insights into clarifying the structural properties of these states, particularly regarding the existence of compact clustering mechanisms and the color confinement mechanism of four heavy quarks.

-\textit{Acknowledgments.} Thanks to Profs.
-Liu-Pan An and Zhi-Guo He for useful discussions.
-This work is supported by the National Natural Science Foundation of China Grants No.12322503, No.12405117 and No.12075124.
+\textit{Acknowledgments.} Thanks to Prof. Liu-Pan An, Prof. Zhi-Guo He and Mr. Kaiwen Chen for useful discussions.
+This work is supported by the National Natural Science Foundation of China Grants No.12322503 and 12405117.